ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 In order to remove the logo, you need to obtain a commercial license and then configure the {@link module:core/editor/editorconfig~EditorConfig#licenseKey `config.licenseKey`} setting properly.

-Please refer to the {@link support/obtaining-license-key Activating your product} guide for details on where to find the license key and how to use the key in your configuration.
+Please refer to the {@link support/license-key-and-activation License key and activation} guide for details on where to find the license key and how to use the key in your configuration.

 ## How to configure the layout of the "Powered by CKEditor" logo?